siddhantladdha/analog_daddy/README.md

 to request the source code, which is usually accessible to anyone within your organization.
 So you are all good to go and use it even within your company.
 I would love to merge the changes you make to the tool and be public, but I understand that might not be entirely possible, which is okay.

+I would like to thank [Prof. Brian Floyd](https://bafloyd.wordpress.ncsu.edu/), who gave me a chance to explore this design methodology in Spring 2021.
 Special thanks to Bharadwaj Padmanabhan for helping in testbench creation and providing the relevant images.
 I would also like to thank Gayathri Nair for helping me to generate the LUT for GPDK90.
 (For testing out the testbench on her own setup.)

 ## Installation